enricmartos/message-sender-api/README.md

 #### Scenario 1
 - Given the providers defined in the table of the exercise, iterate 10 message sendings and show the providers used for the destination 0034666111222.
-- Expected result: Given that there are 2 providers (P1 and P3) with the prefix 0034 and they both have the same cost (1), then a random distribution is applied for these two providers.
+- **Expected result**: Given that there are 2 providers (P1 and P3) with the prefix 0034 and they both have the same cost (1), then a random distribution is applied for these two providers.
 So, most likely distribution will be 5 messages sent by P1 and 5 messages by P3.

 #### Scenario 2
 - Given the providers defined in the table of the exercise, iterate 10 message sendings and show the providers used for the destination 0033777111222.
-- Expected result: Given that there is only 1 provider (P3) with this prefix 0033, P3 will send the 10 messages.
+- **Expected result**: Given that there is only 1 provider (P3) with this prefix 0033, P3 will send the 10 messages.

 ### With Swagger

 - Go to message-sender-controller endpoint on *localhost:8080/swagger-ui.html*
 - Execute the requests below for both scenarios 10 times and verify that the actual result matches the expected result.

-- Scenario 1
+#### Scenario 1
 POST http://localhost:8080/api/v1/message/send
-Request Body
+**Request Body**
 ```json
 {
   "textToSend": "text test",
   "toMobileNumber": "0034666111222"
 }
 ```
-Expected response body for approximately half of the requests should be somethink like:
+**Expected response body** for approximately half of the requests should be somethink like:
 ```json
 {
   "id": "33c415a4-5bf5-4426-b2d2-bc83abd2b8b1",